Leleking/vue-base/README.md

-# a1bread
+# Vue-base

-> ecommerce for a1 bread
+> Ready to go with vue
+>Everything is setup for you.
+Even your loading component for every http request is already setup.
+Vue-base is still in production

 ## Build Setup